decentralized-identity/did-recovery/sfs/explainer.md

 If we assume the input space can be any significant word (exclude pronouns, conjunctions, etc.) contained in a corpus of source dictionaries and other factors, such as biometric values, GPS coordinate grid references, etc., the number of possible inputs could easily number in the millions.

+The following is a calculation that attempts to quantify the general level of entropy:

+$$
+S = { \log_{2}(\frac{\mathcal{C}_k(\mathcal{M} \cdot n)}{\mathcal{C}_k(n)}) }
+$$

-In our example case, if we assume the attacker has full access to the honied shares and faces a total input space of 2 million possible inputs, an attacker would be required to evaluate a unique set of 24 million possible shares (12 shares * 2 million possible inputs) they had never seen before.
-Per our example case, the attacker would need to iterate the permutations resulting from the application of an R sample size matching the selected T threshold against the 24 million possible N shares, attempting to combine the shares of each permutation iteration to recover the secret.
+In our example case, if we assume the attacker has full access to the honied shares and faces a total input space of 2 million possible inputs, an attacker would be required to evaluate a unique set of 12 million possible shares (12 shares * 1 million possible inputs) they had never seen before.
+Per our example case, the attacker would need to iterate the combinations resulting from the application of an R sample size matching the selected T threshold against the 12 million possible N shares, attempting to combine the shares of each combination to recover the secret.

+*Entropy calculation of T threshold 8 of n set 12 example:*

+$$
+S = { \log_{2}(\frac{\mathcal{C}_{12}({1,000,000} \cdot 12)}{\mathcal{C}_8(12 )}) }
+$$

 In contrast, the user would generate a set of possible shares that is much smaller: N shares * N recollected inputs.
-For our example case this would result in 144 shares, for which the user would need to iterate all permutations of the T threshold to recover the secret.
+For our example case this would result in 144 shares, for which the user would need to iterate all combinations of the T threshold to recover the secret.

 This raises critical questions as to the viability of this construction:

 1. What is the disparity between the raw and effective entropy when we assume the inputs are human-meaningful?
 2. Is the effective entropy high enough that the honied shares can be exposed at rest to attackers and still secure against a targeted brute force attack?
-3. Because the honied shares will likely not align with the recollected input set, is the user's permutation iteration of the N shares * N recollected inputs too high a burden to effectively recover within allowable tolerances?
+3. Because the honied shares will likely not align with the recollected input set, is the user's combination iteration of the N shares * N recollected inputs too high a burden to effectively recover within allowable tolerances?
-4. Assuming all the questions above are satisfied, how likely is it that a user can be guided to generate human-meaningful inputs that:
+4. Assuming all the questions above are satisfied, how likely is it a user can be guided to generate human-meaningful inputs that:
     - Are not composed of weak, generic inputs that share common traits which reduce the probable input range for attackers.
-    - Are unlikely to be inputs the user frequently exposes through other mediums that open up a user to specific analysis and targeted, efficient attack.
+    - Are unlikely to be inputs the user frequently exposes through other mediums, opening them up to specific analysis and targeted, efficient attack.

 ## Conclusion